libsdl-org/SDL/docs/README-migration.md

 ## SDL_loadso.h

+Shared object handles are now `SDL_SharedObject *`, an opaque type, instead of `void *`.
+This is just for type-safety and there is no functional difference.

 SDL_LoadFunction() now returns `SDL_FunctionPointer` instead of `void *`, and should be cast to the appropriate function type.
 You can define SDL_FUNCTION_POINTER_IS_VOID_POINTER in your project to restore the previous behavior.

 ## SDL_log.h